 Some people aren’t as comfortable with change as you are.
 Paint a picture that outlines what this rebrand means for customers.

-3. Promote your rebrand
+3. Promote your digital rebrand

 Create and share collateral to promote your rebrand.
 Share this content via social media to get consumers accustomed to seeing and engaging with the new brand.